Skip to content

 Configuration

-By default, you can specify configuration when you register CAP services into the DI container for ASP.NET Core project.
+By default, you specify configurations when registering CAP services in the DI container for an ASP.NET Core project.

 {